Easylogic-CO-LP/Alfa-Commerce/README.md

 To contribute:

     Fork the repository.
-    Create a branch for your feature or bugfix (git checkout -b feature-branch).
+    Create a branch derived from developer branch for your feature or bugfix.
     Commit your changes (git commit -m 'Add some feature').
     Push to the branch (git push origin feature-branch).
     Open a Pull Request.

     or you can be a part of our team by getting in touch with us.

 Developer Contact